Do Go On - 314 - The Oak Island Mystery

 It's a prank.

-And Anthony Vaughan.
+And Anthony Vaughn.

-We're on a three-John streak.
+We're on a three John streak.

 Can we keep it up?